cogtoolslab/neurosketch/README.md

 All in anatomical space

 ## OUTPUT:
-	For each ROI and each subject: voxel matrices (m timepoints x n voxels) saved as .npy metadata saved as .csv
+	For each ROI and each subject and phase: voxel matrices (m timepoints x n voxels) saved as .npy metadata saved as .csv
 Note: before 4/23/18, canonical voxel matrices + metadata were in `neurosketch/data/neurosketch_voxelmat3mm_freesurfer_drawing`, renamed to `neurosketch/data/features/drawing`.

-	Note: path on jukebox (accessible via Spock) is: `PATH/PATH/PATH`
+	Note: path on jukebox (accessible via Spock) is: `/jukebox/ntb/projects/sketchloop02/data`